rafabelokurows/oscarNoms/README.md

-# Taking a quick look at recent Oscar Nominations
+# Oscar Nominations

-How movie grossing relates to Oscar nominations?
+Or: how public acclamataion translates to $$ and critic acclamation